IGNW/invoque/README.md

 # Invoque (BETA)

-A pattern for function oriented service composition / decomposition. **This is beta / poc software (for now)**
+A pattern for function oriented service composition / decomposition. **This is beta / poc software**

 ### "All I want to do is write functions..."

-Invoque is a tool that gives you the ability to maintain your application code as a monolith and supplies tooling that lets you deploy either containerized service or invididual serverless functions depending on workload requirements and costing.
+Invoque is a tool that gives you the ability to maintain your application code as a monolith and supplies tooling that lets you deploy either containerized services or invididual serverless functions.
+You can easily switch between deployment strategies **without rewriting any code.**

 #### You will never have to hand-code an http/express service in Node again! 🎉